 2. For best and most economic storage, we recommend you purchase a white Rubbermaid® or Sterilite® box (underbed or otherwise) large enough to hold the garment(s).
 These storage boxes are made of polypropylene, which is an inert material used for archival application.
 Other brands may be safe as well; look for the #5 within the recycling code triangle or the letters "PP".
 We no longer offer archival board boxes, as their price and cost of shipping has become exorbitant.
 The MSRP is now $53.70 each and UPS Oversize shipping averages almost $20 per box.
 Polypropylene is, in fact, in some ways superior to archival board.
 The polypropylene boxes are not entirely airtight, which is good, and they offer an extra degree of protection against water damage (burst pipe?) and pests.
 Museum Specialists use them extensively.

-3. Wash and dry your hands before handling the garment to remove naturally present acidic skin oils, lotions and creams or use the white cotton gloves included with your kit.
-Either will help prevent transfer oils from skin to garment.
+3. Wash and dry your hands before handling the garment to remove naturally present acidic skin oils, lotions and creams.
+This will help prevent transfer oils from skin to garment.
 Remove any metal buttons or ornaments from the gown and store in an archival sleeve in the bottom of the box.
 If these are left on the gown, they may corrode and cause staining.
 Be sure and include a written reminder of where the buttons, etc. belong on the garment.
 If this is a bother, at least shield metal buttons with a bit of tissue crumpled around each.

 4. Cover a large area with a clean white sheet or muslin and cover the sheet with a layer of acid and lignin free tissue.
 Use archival tissue - gift and drycleaner grade tissue are sometimes acid free, but they may not be lignin free.
 To be sure only use tissue produced for archival applications.
 Our tissue is produced for archival application.
 It passes several industry standard tests for archival use (the ANSI P.A.T. and the TAPPI T44 among them) and is pH neutral to slightly alkaline, safe for all materials.